Property Management Blog

 Examples of such violations include damage to electrical wiring, causing negligent property damage, and providing harbor for pests.
 To begin the Arizona eviction process against the tenant, you must serve them a 5-Day Notice to Comply.

-If the tenant disregards the written notice and the tenant refuses to vacate, you can proceed to the next step.
+If the tenant disregards the written eviction notice and the tenant refuses to vacate, you can proceed to the next step.
 You might even be able to use the tenant's security deposit to fix the damage.

 Engaging in Illegal Activity

-In Arizona, illegal activity includes things like prostitution, homicide, illegal weapon discharge, assault, and serious property damage to the rental unit.
+Under Arizona law, illegal activity includes things like prostitution, homicide, illegal weapon discharge, assault, and serious property damage to the rental unit.

 2. Filing and Serving an Eviction Complaint